jameswhinn/katalabs/kube-101/Pods/step1.md

 ## kube-public

-This namespace contains a configmap which contains the [bootstrapping and certificate](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) information of the Kubernetes cluster:
+This namespace is visible and readable globally accross the Kuberneetes cluster.
+Within a newly created cluster, this namespace houses a configmap which contains the [bootstrapping and certificate](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) information of the Kubernetes cluster.
+Configmaps are dictionaries of configuration settings consisting of key value pairs, we will discuss these in more detail in the Configmaps scenario:

 ``kubectl get pods -n kube-public``{{execute}}

+As you can see, we have no pods running here.
+To view the cluster-info config map:

+``kubectl get configmap -n kube-public cluster-info -o yaml``{{command}}

 ## kube-node-lease

+This namespace contains a lease object per node.
+Node leases are a way to implement node heartbeats which continously monitor the availability of nodes within our cluster.

+Node-leases will be covered in detail within another scenario.